-While there are tempting hosting offers at lower than $3 per month (like over at BlueHost), you’ll soon learn that you have to pay at least pay for the whole year to start using their services.
+While there are tempting hosting offers at lower than $3 per month, you’ll soon learn that you have to pay at least pay for the whole year to start using their services.

 So are there any hosts with an actual monthly payment option?

 The good news is there are — but you’ll have to find needles in the haystack.
 As a matter of fact, you need to manually go through each hosts billing process to find out for yourself.